 avatar

-I am Associate Professor of Political Science at the Department of Political Science, University of Copenhagen.
+I am Associate Professor of Political Science at the Department of Political Science, University of Copenhagen, where I lead the department's Danish and Comparative Politics research group.

 My research focuses on political behavior and party politics.
 Substantively, my current research focuses especially on how citizens and mainstream parties respond to the rise of notionally extreme parties, in particular right-wing populist parties.
 What are the causes and consequences of political responses to extreme parties?
 And how do extreme parties themselves enter the political mainstream?